An Adaptive Parallel Arc-Length Method: Acknowledgments

-\subsection{Collapse of a truncated cone}
+\subsection{Collapse of a Truncated Cone}

 The second benchmark example is based on \cite{Verhelst2021} and involves the collapsing behaviour of a truncated cone with a hyperelastic Mooney-Rivlin material model.
-This benchmark is based on \cite{Basar1998} but in the work of \cite{Verhelst2021} the full collapsing behaviour was revealed using arc-length methods.
-The geometry, material and load specifications can be found in \cref{fig:frustrum_case}.\\
+This benchmark is based on \cite{Basar1998}, but in the work of \cite{Verhelst2021}, the full collapsing behaviour was revealed using arc-length methods.
+The geometry, material, and load specifications can be found in \cref{fig:APALM_frustrum_case}.\\

 The truncated cone is modelled using a quarter geometry using symmetry conditions to represent the axisymmetry as used in the original case of \cite{Basar1998}.
 The geometry is modelled with $32$ NURBS elements of degree $2$ over the height.
-Furthemore, an initial arc-length of $0.5$ is used and the scaling factor is $\Psi=0$.
-The top boundary $\Gamma_2$ is free and on the bottom boundary $\Gamma_4$ all displacements are fixed.
-The other boundaries have symmetry boundary conditions.
-The governing material model is an incompressible Mooney-Rivlin material model with strain energy density function (with slight abuse of notation)
+Further, an initial arc length of $0.5$ is used, and the scaling factor is $\Psi=0$.
+The top boundary $\Gamma_2$ is free, and on the bottom boundary $\Gamma_4$, all displacements are fixed.
+The other boundaries have symmetric boundary conditions.
+The governing material model is an incompressible Mooney-Rivlin material model with a strain energy density function (with a slight abuse of notation)

-with $I_1$ and $I_2$ the first and second invariants of the deformation tensor $\vb{C}=\vb*{F}^\top\vb*{F}$.
+with $I_1$ and $I_2$ the first and second invariants of the deformation tensor $\vb{C}=\VEC{F}^\top\VEC{F}$.
 More information on the problem set-up and the material models can be found in \cite{Verhelst2021}.
 The reference results are obtained from a serial ALM computation with a sufficiently small increment size.\\

-The results of the collapsing truncated cone problem are presented in \cref{fig:frustrum}.
-As seen in this picture, the serial initialization provides a coarse approximation of the path, but leaves out details, e.g., the rotated ``S''-shaped curve in the inset in \cref{fig:frustrum}.
-From the results, it is clear that the APALM focusses its refinement on the curved parts of the path, and reveals the ``S''-shaped curve among other features of the path.
+The results of the collapsing truncated cone problem are presented in \cref{fig:APALM_frustrum}.
+As seen in this picture, the serial initialization provides a coarse approximation of the path but leaves out details, e.g., the rotated ``S''-shaped curve in the inset in \cref{fig:APALM_frustrum}.
+From the results, it is clear that the APALM focuses its refinement on the curved parts of the path and reveals the ``S''-shaped curve among other features of the path.\\